Open OnDemand Overview

 ssh dtn

-- Third, check that you can connect to the shared node that OOD's non-Slurm-based sessions use.
+- Third, check that you can connect to one of the the shared nodes that OOD's non-Slurm-based sessions use.
 Try to ssh to the shared node from a terminal session on one of the Savio login nodes::

 If any of these tests do not work, please contact us.